ordina-jworks/ordina-jworks.github.io/_posts/2018-05-17-Craft-Conf.md

 **They are aiming at the wrong target!**

 #### Wrong target: Cost accounting!
-People tend to look at costs & profits.
+Large businesses tend to look only at costs and profits since they are too big to be able to keep an eye on everything in the organization.
-Local performance targets are viewed as extremely valuable, such as keeping head count as low as possible.
+Local performance targets are viewed as extremely valuable, such as reducing head count or sticking to the budget.
 #### Right target: Throughput accounting!
 The whole business creates value.
+People in the organization are either directly creating value, or they are at least enabling others to do so.
-Identify and resolve bottlenecks.
-Check lead time and throughput.
-TODO!
+The business tries to identify and resolve bottlenecks.
+They care about lead time and throughput: How quickly from identifying a need can they meet that need and how much value can be pushed through the organization?

-How can we reach the right target?
+How can they reach the right target?

 > "Agile will save us!" - Everyone